 Alternatives to Hazing

-- Develop problem-solving abilities: Have pledges discuss chapter weaknesses such as poor rush, apathy, and poor scholarship, and plan solutions that the active chapter might then adopt.
+- Develop problem-solving abilities: Have pledges discuss chapter weaknesses such as poor rush, apathy, and poor scholarship, and plan solutions that the active chapter might adopt.

 - Promote scholarship: Take advantage of your school/college/ university academic and tutoring services.
 Designate study hours for members of your organization.
-Invite college/university or community experts to discuss test-taking skills, study methods, time management etc.
+Invite college/university or community experts to discuss test-taking skills, study methods, time management, etc.

 - Build awareness of chapter history: Invite an older member to talk about the chapter's early days, its founding, special chapter traditions, and prominent former members.

 - Knowledge of the Greek system: Invite leaders of IFC, Panhellenic and/or Advisers to speak on Greek governance including their goals and expectations of the Greek system.

 - Aid career goals: Use college resources for seminars on resume writing, job interview skills, and various careers.

 - Involve pledges in the community: Get involved with campus and community service projects.
 Plan fund-raisers for local charitable organizations.

 - Improve relations with other Greeks: Encourage new members to plan social or service projects with other pledge classes; work together to plan joint social or service activities.

 More alternatives and information about anti-hazing can be found on the Stop Hazing Organization Website.